deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 That was enough procrastination.
 He headed out, locked up his office, combed a bit of stray fur back into place as he jogged down the hall, and let himself into Brother Ruuvi's office.

 Ruuvi was an ally, a genuine one.
 A fellow victim of clan politics whose career had been similarly holed by voicing honest concern to the wrong Father, he was even more fervently in favour of reform and a change of leadership than was Regaari.
-Unlike Regaari, he'd been "promoted" to leadership of the clan's digital security and information wing---what the SOR had called “SigInt” - and, like Regaari, had taken his new role and excelled at it, adapting to the demands of the job with the aplomb and rapidity that had made Clan Whitecrest's reputation.
+Unlike Regaari, he'd been "promoted" to leadership of the clan's digital security and information wing---what the SOR had called "SigInt" - and, like Regaari, had taken his new role and excelled at it, adapting to the demands of the job with the aplomb and rapidity that had made Clan Whitecrest's reputation.

 Regaari didn't bother with a greeting---they'd been planning this particular sting all week.
 "Well?"